-144 Id. at 19.
+&lt;sup>144 Id. at 19.

-Verizon understands that TracFone does not maintain verified address or even zip-code level data for its non-LifeLine customers.145 Zip codes, moreover, can be misleading.
+&lt;sup>145 Because of the nature of the prepaid business and because TracFone does not operate its own network, TracFone lacks precise location data for its non-LifeLine users.
+Instead, TracFone stores zip codes these customers report at activation.
+TracFone does not validate that these zip codes correspond to real physical locations and does not validate that customers live or use their subscriptions at the locations the zip codes reflect.
+See Diaz Corona Opening Testimony at 6.
 To start, zip codes cover a lot of geographic areas where people are not located.
 Take Inyo county.
-Verizon's network covers only [BEGIN CONFIDENTIAL-LAWYERS ONLY] 33.01% [END CONFIDENTIAL-LAWYERS ONLY] of the geographic area of zip code 93513, which spans from Inyo National Forest to Death Valley National Park146: [BEGIN CONFIDENTIAL-LAWYERS ONLY]
+Verizon's network covers only 33.01% of the geographic area of zip code 93513, which spans from Inyo National Forest to Death Valley National Park: